 - care of wounded veterans

 - interest on national debt for past wars

 The Defense Department's official budget is 20% of the total U.S. budget, and is approximately the same as the military budgets of all other nations combined.
 (Winslow Wheeler, Center for Defense Information, www.cdi.org, 11/3/08) The Pentagon's unofficial budget, at 51% of the total U.S. budget, amounts to more money than all the other items in the U.S. budget combined.

 At the height of the Roman Empire, the Romans had about 37 major bases across lands under their control.
-The British Empire had 36 in its heyday. (www.tomgram.com, 9/4/08) Both are dwarfed by the American global presence today.
+The British Empire had 36 in its heyday. (www.tomgram.com, 9/4/08, source is no longer active) Both are dwarfed by the American global presence today.
 According to the Pentagon, the United States has 761 official military "sites" abroad.
 Many are in Germany and Japan, and have housed American troops since the end of World War II 64 years ago.
 Some—like one in Israel's Negev Desert and another in Poland—have not yet been occupied but are on the drawing board.

 Since 1945, bases have been created worldwide for American soldiers, airmen and women, sailors and/or marines in 39 countries, including Australia, Greenland, Colombia, Rumania, Saudi Arabia, Bulgaria, Ecuador, the Azores, Turkey, Spain, Iceland, Singapore, Malaysia and Diego Garcia.